JuliaSmoothOptimizers/Krylov.jl/README.md

 ## Features

-All solvers in Krylov.jl are compatible with **GPU** and work in any floating-point data type.
+All solvers in Krylov.jl have in-place version, are compatible with **GPU** and work in any floating-point data type.

 ## How to Install